 - Further calibrations for the BOA will not be provided by STScI.
 Either users must determine that they can create calibration files from data in the HST Archive or they must obtain calibrations as part of their observations.
-Spectroscopic observations using the BOA will be calibrated by calcos, but will be based on reference files primarily derived for use with the PSA and will use a the new TWOZONE extraction algorithm described in Section 3.2.1 of the COS Data Handbook. - User support from STScI for observation planning, as well as data reduction and analysis, with the BOA will be limited.
-Users taking spectroscopic data with the BOA should be prepared to shoulder the increased burden of the planning, calibration, reduction, and analysis.
+Spectroscopic observations using the BOA will be calibrated by CalCOS, but will be based on reference files primarily derived for use with the PSA and will use a the new TWOZONE extraction algorithm described in Section 3.2.1 of the COS Data Handbook. - User support from STScI for observation planning, as well as data reduction and analysis, with the BOA will be limited.
+Users taking spectroscopic data with the BOA should be prepared to shoulder the increased burden of the planning, calibration, reduction, and analysis. - BOA observations with G130M and G160M will take place at LP4, while those with G140L will take place at LP3.